Preemptive Scheduling

 addi a5,a5,32 # a5 is now 0x8000_0020

-csrw mtvec,a5 # write the value of a5 to mtvecThe compiler can also choose registers and instructions other than a5, lui and addi as long as the address of handler's first instruction is written to mtvec.
+csrw mtvec,a5 # write the value of a5 to mtvecThe compiler can also choose registers and instructions other than a5, lui, and addi as long as the address of the handler function's first instruction is written to mtvec.

 Set a timer period

-The second line of the main function sets a timer period of QUANTUM just like we set a 15-second period in the screenshot.
-You can find function mtimecmp_set and mtime_get in earth/cpu_intr.c of egos-2000.
-They are copy-pasted from the CPU reference manual and their job is to read or write 8-byte values at special memory addresses.
+The second line of the main function sets a timer period of QUANTUM, just like we set a 15-second period in the screenshot.
+You can find the mtimecmp_set and mtime_get functions in earth/cpu_intr.c of egos-2000.
+They are copy-pasted from the CPU reference manual, and their job is to read or write 8-byte values at special memory addresses.

 Specifically, mtime and mtimecmp represent two special memory addresses. mtime_get reads 8 bytes from mtime representing how many time units have elapsed since the CPU was powered on.
-Hence, this 8-byte value at mtime is automatically incremented by the CPU as time proceeds, and the return value of mtime_get depends on when this function is invoked.
-When the value at mtime equals the value at mtimecmp, a timer interrupt will be raised, which explains why this line of code sets a timer period of QUANTUM.
+Hence, the 8-byte value at mtime is automatically incremented by the CPU over time, and the return value of mtime_get depends on when the function is called.
+When the value at mtime equals the value at mtimecmp, a timer interrupt will be raised—which is why this line of code sets the timer period to QUANTUM.

 TIP

 You may regard the timer as a simple device controlled by mtime and mtimecmp.
-In addition to mtime and mtimecmp, there exist other special memory regions that are used to control various devices connected to the CPU.
-You will learn about another such region in P5 in which we will use memory-mapped I/O to control an SD card.
+In addition to mtime and mtimecmp, there are other special memory regions used to control various devices connected to the CPU.
+You will learn about other such regions in P5, where we will use memory-mapped I/O to control an SD card and a VGA display.

 Enable timer interrupt

-For the purpose of P2, it is enough to know that setting the mstatus.MIE and mie.MTIE bits will enable timer interrupts on the CPU while setting either of them to 0 would disable timer interrupts.
-We recommend you to scan through chapter 3.1.6 and 3.1.9 of the RISC-V reference manual for mstatus and mie, but don't feel obliged to understand everything.
+For the purpose of P2, it is enough to know that setting the mstatus.MIE and mie.MTIE bits enable timer interrupts on the CPU; setting either to 0 disables them.
+We recommend that you scan through Chapter 3.1.6 and 3.1.9 of the RISC-V Reference Manual for mstatus and mie, but don't feel obliged to understand everything.
 We will explain the other bits of these CSRs in the next few projects.

 After enabling timer interrupts, the main function enters an infinite loop.
 When receiving a timer interrupt, the CPU would behave as if a function call to handler is inserted into this loop, and the handler function would reset the timer with QUANTUM again.
 Therefore, we expect to see Got a timer interrupt. on the screen periodically and infinitely.